What is Clinical Research

 For trials conducted at NYU Langone, researchers, doctors, and other health professionals administer the clinical trials according to good clinical practices, which are strict rules set by the OHRP and the FDA.
 These rules were created to ensure that the safety, rights, and confidentially of study participants are maintained during their participation in our trials.

 At our institution, physicians, investigators, and other healthcare professionals are required to complete rigorous in-person and online research training, available through Research Enterprise Training (requires login using a Kerberos ID) and the Collaborative Institutional Training Initiative, concerning study conduct and management prior to conducting clinical research.
-In addition, the Office of Science and Research provides human research regulatory services and directly monitors all ongoing studies.
+In addition, the Office of Science and Research and Human Research Protections provide regulatory services and directly monitor all ongoing studies.

 Clinical Trial Safety